hotwired-laravel/turbo-laravel/docs/testing.md

 }
 ```

-## Fluent Turbo Stream Testing
+## Fluent Turbo Stream Assertions

-You can get specific on your Turbo Stream responses by passing a callback to the `assertTurboStream(fn)` method.
-This can be used to test that you have a specific Turbo Stream tag being returned, or that you're returning exactly 2 Turbo Stream tags, for instance:
+The `assertTurboStream()` macro accepts a callback which allows you to assert specific details about your returned Turbo Streams.
+The callback takes an instance of the `AssertableTurboStream` class, which has some matching methods to help you building your specific assertion.
+In the following example, we're asserting that 2 Turbo Streams were returned, as well as their targets, actions, and even HTML content:

 ```php
 /** @test */